 Cryptocurrencies are unique in that they are the only digital currency that is not someone else’s liability.
 They are fungible, decentralized, and as valuable as the network of users that support them.
 Unfortunately, they suffer from very high volatility, because their perception of value constantly changes as users enter and leave the ecosystem.

 The traditional approach to creating a stable asset is to accept deposits and issue a digital token as a claim receipt.
-Under this approach, the token is valued by the market as a dollar, discounted by any credit risk associated with the issuer.
+Under this approach, the token has the market value of a dollar, discounted by any credit risk associated with the issuer.
 This can work well for transactions, but less well as a form of savings.
 History has repeatedly proven that issuers eventually go bankrupt due to fraud, incompetence, or government intervention.

 - Anyone with BitUSD can settle their position within 24 hours at settlement price.

 - The least collateralized short positions are used to settle the position.

-- The price feed is the median of many sources that are updated at least once per hour.
+- The price feed is the median of many sources, updating at least once per hour.

 - Short positions never expire, except by hitting the maintenance collateral limit, or being force-settled as the least collateralized at the time of forced settlement (see point 2).

 - In the event that the least-collateralized short position lacks enough collateral to cover at the price feed, then all BitUSD positions are automatically force settled at the price of the least collateralized short.

-A simple metric for testing the validity of our claim that 1.00 BitUSD is always worth at least $1.00 USD is to demonstrate that, if you can find someone willing to sell 1.00 BitUSD for $1.00, that it would be the cheapest option for buying BTS.
+There is a simple metric for testing the validity of our claim that 1.00 BitUSD is always worth at least $1.00 USD. if you can find someone willing to sell 1.00 BitUSD for $1.00, it would be the cheapest option for buying BTS, which demonstrates the value 1.00 BitUSD.
 This means that 100% of the buying demand for BTS would be available to give liquidity to BitUSD holders as a priority over BTS holders.
-The following sections will attempt to prove that this condition is met.
+Proving these conditions are met will be done in the following sections.

 While the rules are simple, the consequences are less obvious.
 Let’s analyze this from the perspective of the various players.